 This project is for the design only of sidewalk improvements, pedestrian signal improvements, bus pullout improvements, and bike lane improvements on Metchosin Road from Sooke to Wishart.
-The sidewalk and bike lane improvements would complement and/or tie into the bike lane improvement project that commenced in 2017 and will be completed in 2018.

 Lookout Brook Dam Safety Upgrades

 Building Infrastructure

 The following table details planned expenditures and funding sources for capital projects related to building infrastructure, followed by descriptions of the planned improvements.